ekrembal/eip712-signer/README.md

 - Offline usage
 - Embedding in other applications

+## Deployment

+### GitHub Pages

+The project includes a GitHub Action workflow that automatically deploys the single file build to GitHub Pages when you push to the `main` branch.

+**Setup:**
+1. Enable GitHub Pages in your repository settings
+2. Set the source to "GitHub Actions"
+3. Push to the `main` branch to trigger deployment

+The workflow will:
+- Build the single file version
+- Deploy it to GitHub Pages
+- Make it available at `https://yourusername.github.io/your-repo-name`

+**Manual deployment:**
+You can also trigger the deployment manually from the Actions tab in your GitHub repository.

 ## Configuration

 The application is configured to work with multiple blockchain networks including: